Home Medicinal Chemistry Vitamins Choline

 • muscle aches

-Simple, rapid, and sensitive ultra-high-performance liquid chromatography–ultraviolet-mass spectrometry (UHPLC-UV-MS) and gas chromatography/isotope dilution mass spectrometry (GC/IDMS) methods are developed for the quantitative determination of choline in liver, plasma, various foods, and brain.
+Simple, rapid, and sensitive ultra-high-performance liquid chromatography–ultraviolet-mass spectrometry (UHPLC-UV-MS) and gas chromatography/isotope dilution mass spectrometry (GC/IDMS) methods developed generally for the quantitative determination of choline in liver, plasma, various foods, and brain.

-The liquid chromatography/electrospray ionization-isotope dilution mass spectrometry (LC/ESI-IDMS) method is also used for the quantitation of choline, betaine, acetylcholine, glycerophosphocholine, cytidine diphosphocholine, phosphocholine, phosphatidylcholine, and sphingomyelin in the liver, plasma, various foods, and brain.
+The liquid chromatography/electrospray ionization-isotope dilution mass spectrometry (LC/ESI-IDMS) method also uses for the quantitation of choline, betaine, acetylcholine, glycerophosphocholine, cytidine diphosphocholine, phosphocholine, phosphatidylcholine, and sphingomyelin in the liver, plasma, various foods, and brain.

 Yes, a choline supplement is safe during pregnancy because it is beneficial for maternal and fetal health.
 During pregnancy, the demand for it significantly increases because it is required for neural tube formation, brain development, and the synthesis of lipoproteins in your baby.

 Getting enough choline during pregnancy can help your baby’s brain and spinal cord development.
-For best benefits always consult a doctor or healthcare provider before taking a choline supplement because they adjust dosage that is safe for you.
+For the best benefits, always consult a doctor or healthcare provider before taking a choline supplement because they can adjust the dosage that is safe for you.